dreamento/dreamento/README.md

 Dreamento (DREAM ENgineering TOolbox) is a an open-source Python package to record, monitor, analyze, and modulate sleep in **real-time**.
 The developers have done their best to build it in a modular and open-source fashion, such that other researchers can add their own features to it and extend it further.
 For any use, please cite our preprint article: https://doi.org/10.48550/arXiv.2207.03977

+- **To have a complete overview of the Dreamento package, you can watch the following episode of the tech for dreaming: ** [link](https://www.youtube.com/watch?v=ev78rlclxrI&ab_channel=TechforDreaming)
 **Online/real-time Dreamento** is meant to be used for data collection, whereas **offline/post-processing Dreamento** is capable of analyzing both the data collected by online Dreamento or any ZMax recording that used HDRecorder software.

 ## Real-time features: